ubccr/ccrdocs/pages/software/modules.md

 ## Perl

-We provide a `perl` module which includes many pre-build CPAN modules.
+We provide a `perl` module which includes many pre-built CPAN modules.
 To see the complete list run:

 ```